appsody/website/content/docs/stacks/test.md

 Runs [`appsody run`](/docs/using-appsody/cli-commands#appsody-run).

-The run command starts the Appsody development container that was created during initialization.
-In `run` mode Appsody watches your local project directory for file changes and updates your application to reflect code changes as you develop.
+The `run` command starts the Appsody development container that was created during initialization.
+In `run` mode Appsody watches your local project directory for file changes, and updates your application to reflect code changes as you develop.
 See [Local Development](/docs/using-appsody/local-development) for more details.

 ### Test

 Runs [`appsody test`](/docs/using-appsody/cli-commands#appsody-test).

 The test command runs the project's test suite in the Appsody development container.
-The test suite is composed of generic tests in the stack, which verify the capabilities provided by the stack are working as expected, and any custom tests that are defined within the template.
+The test suite is composed of generic tests in the stack, which verify that the capabilities provided by the stack are working as expected, and any custom tests that are defined within the template.

 ### Build